-We are Ontario’s nurses.
+We are Ontario’s nurses and health-care professionals.

 We are a membership-driven organization with strong local leadership, and members have a direct say in their provincial representatives.